ravanmustafayev/java/README.md

-this java repo is full of tasks of modul of programming with java also tasks from software engineering and some self-study tasks
+this java repo is full of tasks of programming with java also tasks from software engineering and some self-study tasks

 it can contain some german and azerbaijani words